News

 In 2020, Co-Impact made a public commitment to evaluate and improve our practices to advance equity and inclusion across our work.
 This summary report shares what we are learning and how we are seeking to improve.

-Co-Impact is a philanthropic collaborative that advances inclusive systems change and gender justice through grantmaking and influencing philanthropy.
 As a global organization, we aim to foster equity and inclusion across our teams and daily practice.
 To this end, our efforts to track our approaches to equity and inclusion are focused on three areas: our programs, how we influence philanthropy, and how we execute our organizational policies and approaches.

 While we have made positive strides in some areas, we realize that there are others we continue to grapple with.
 We appreciate that this process is a marathon, not a sprint, therefore it requires long-term commitment across our teams and leadership.
 Below is a summary of the three categories Co-Impact is using to track our commitment toward racial justice, equity, and Inclusion.